cpoppema/docker-flexget/README.md

 **Torrent plugin: Transmission**

-FlexGet is able to connect with transmission using `transmissionrpc`, which is installed as the default torrent plugin in this container.
+FlexGet is able to connect with transmission using `transmission-rpc`, which is installed as the default torrent plugin in this container.
 For more details, see http://flexget.com/wiki/Plugins/transmission.

 Please note: This Docker image does NOT run Transmission.
 Consider running a [Transmission Docker image](https://github.com/linuxserver/docker-transmission/) alongside this one.